spacetelescope/jwst/docs/jwst/clean_flicker_noise/main.rst

 #.
 Create a scene mask from the rate data.

    #.
-If ``mask_science_regions`` is set and the input is NIRSpec data,
+If ``mask_science_regions`` is set:

-      run :ref:`assign_wcs <assign_wcs_step>` and
+      #.
+If the input is NIRSpec data, run :ref:`assign_wcs <assign_wcs_step>` and
          :ref:`msaflagopen <msaflagopen_step>` on the draft rate data, then mask any known science areas or failed-open MSA shutters.

          This will mask out regions that are likely to contain significant astronomical signal.

       #.
-If ``mask_science_regions`` is set and the input is MIRI imaging data,
+If the input is MIRI imaging data,
          run :ref:`flat_field <flatfield_step>` on the draft rate data, and extract just the DQ plane from the output.
 Pixels flagged as 'DO_NOT_USE' by the flat fielding process are masked.

          This will mask out regions of the detector under the metering structure.

+      #.
+If the input is NIRISS SOSS data, mask the predicted spectral
+         trace locations.
+As for NIRSpec data, this will mask regions likely to contain significant astronomical signal.

    #.
 If ``apply_flat_field`` is set and a flat file is available, divide the
       draft rate data by the flat image.